YPares/porcupine/README.md

 # Philosophy of use

-Porcupine's intent is to make it easy to cleanly separate the work between 3
+Porcupine's intent is to make it easy to separate clearly the work between 3
 persons:

 - The _storage developer_ will be in charge of determining how the data gets read